-Text-book:

-Goodyear's History of Art.
+Text-book: Goodyear's History of Art.

+One hour a week throughout the year.
 C. PICTORIAL COMPOSITION; THEORY OF DESIGN.

 Lecture course accompanied by text-book.

+One hour a week throughout the year.
 D. NINETEENTH CENTURY ART.

+One hour a week throughout the year.
 All Art students are required to take the course in Art History if so advised by the professor of that Department.

-The requirements (a), (b), and (c) of the Music Department apply also to Art students, Art taking the place of Music in their course of study.
+The requirements a, b, and c of the Music Department apply also to Art students, Art taking the place of Music in their course of study.